FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 ## Core RPG Concepts

 ### **Arsenal**
-A student's personal knowledge repository containing all their notes, documents, and learning materials.
+A player's personal knowledge repository containing all their notes, documents, and learning materials.
 Functions as the player's "inventory" where they store and organize their accumulated knowledge and resources.

 ### **Character Creation**
 The onboarding process where new users define their academic identity by selecting: